professor-farnsworth-git/TryHackMe-Walkthroughs/README.md

 # TryHackMe Walkthroughs

 The following articles will provide information on completing some boxes found on THM.
 Each box will contain four articles (if neccessary):
-  - A 'manual' walkthrough
+  - 'Manual' Walkthrough
-  - A Metasploit walkthrough
+  - Metasploit Walkthrough
   - Pentest Report
-  - AutoPWN Script
+  - Hardening the Box Walkthrough

 ---